ey92/notes/2668notes.md

     - population ~1M total
     - much later than the pyramids, known for exaggeration
 - Napoleon: enough stone to fortify France
+- son Djedefra, 1st to emphasize role of Ra

 #### Prince Hemiunu
 - Khufu's vizier & master of works, Ptah headdress